bullet-db/bullet-db.github.io/docs/backend/spark-setup.md

     --driver-memory 12g \
     --conf spark.streaming.backpressure.enabled=true \
     --conf spark.default.parallelism=20 \
-    ... # other spark streaming configurations
+    ... # other Spark settings
     --jars /path/to/your-data-producer.jar,/path/to/your-pubsub.jar \
     /path/to/downloaded-bullet-spark-standalone.jar \
     --bullet-spark-conf /path/to/your-settings.yaml
 ```

-You can pass other spark streaming configurations by adding ```--conf key=value``` to the command.
-For more configurations, you can refer [Spark Configuration](https://spark.apache.org/docs/latest/configuration.html).
+You can pass other Spark Streaming configurations by adding ```--conf key=value``` to the command.
+For more settings, you can refer to the [Spark Configuration](https://spark.apache.org/docs/latest/configuration.html).

-For other platforms, you could find the commands from [Spark Docs](https://spark.apache.org/docs/latest/submitting-applications.html).
+For other platforms, you can find the commands from the [Spark Documentation](https://spark.apache.org/docs/latest/submitting-applications.html).